 At last, don’t forget to let everyone know you enjoyed your experience in Destin, FL with gifts and mementos from one of the HarborWalk Village’s many boutiques.

-Captain Leonard Destin founded Destin, Florida in 1852 after multiple voyages to Florida's Gulf Coast.
+Captain Leonard Destin founded Destin, FL in 1852 after multiple voyages to Florida's Gulf Coast.
 Leonard Destin established this small fishing village in what was known as Moreno Point.
 True to his Connecticut roots, Destin and his new bride Martha McCullom designed their home in the style of a New England cottage.
 Today, the site of Leonard and Martha Destin’s homestead is the location of Captain Leonard Destin Park.

 Drawn by Destin’s success in the fishing business, families came to the area to try their luck.
 With more settlers arriving after the end of the Civil War, a close-knit fishing community continued to grow and thrive.